Washington Layoffs — June 2006

 |---|---|---|---|---|

-The biggest impact was at Washington Mutual at its Bothell facility, reporting 900 affected workers.
+The single largest action involved Washington Mutual at its Bothell facility, reporting 900 affected workers.
 Yakima Resources followed with 250 workers.

 This marks the third consecutive month of rising layoff activity.

-This data points to mounting pressure on the Washington labor market, with activity running above both recent and year-ago benchmarks.
+The data underscores mounting pressure on the Washington labor market, with activity running above both recent and year-ago benchmarks.
+The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.